 These activities are chosen specifically to enhance the curriculum and to add to the personal development of the children.
 They are monitored to ensure that their impact is positive and effective in terms of developing pupils' self esteem; resilience; character; global awareness; culture capital as well as the enhancement of themes with memorable, first hand experiences.

-- Performing on stage to a real audience at Christmas
+- Performing on stage to a real audience at Christmas and at the end of the year

 - Sharing work with audiences during assemblies